-We have audited the accompanying consolidated balance sheets of Actelis Networks, Inc. and its subsidiary (the "Company") as of December 31, 2022 and 2021, and the related consolidated statements of comprehensive loss, of redeemable convertible preferred stock and shareholders' equity (capital deficiency) and of cash flows for each of the two years in the period ended December 31, 2022, including the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2022 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Actelis Networks, Inc. and its subsidiary (the "Company") as of December 31, 2023 and 2022, and the related consolidated statements of comprehensive loss, of mezzanine equity and shareholders' equity and of cash flows for the years then ended, including the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.